RuKatya/Frontend-challenges/projects/src/order-summary/README.md

 ## Overview

-This project is my first experiment with a similar task.
-I tried to create a component as close as possible to the design.
-To create the component, I decided to use HTML tags, and SCSS.

 ### The challenge

 The challenge is to build out the order summary card component and get it looking as close to the design as possible.